 View analysis history

-Analysis history tracks which spatial analysis tools have been run in a web map, including successful and unsuccessful runs.
-You can view detailed information about each tool that was run and reopen the tool with the same settings you previously used.
-You can use analysis history to troubleshoot errors with analysis tools, reopen tools with the settings used in a previous run, and document or share your analysis workflow.
+Analysis history tracks analysis runs in a web map, including successful and unsuccessful runs.
+You can view detailed information about each analysis run and reopen the analysis with the same settings you previously used.
+You can use analysis history to troubleshoot errors, reopen tools and raster functions with the settings used in a previous run, and document or share your analysis workflow.
 The analysis history is visible to users who view a shared web map.

-When you run an analysis tool in a web map, an entry is added in the Analysis pane under History.
+When you run a tool or raster function in a web map, an entry is added in the Analysis pane under History.

 History entries

-Each history entry maintains detailed information about the tool run, including the following:
+Each history entry maintains detailed information about the analysis run, including the following:

-• The tool input, output, and other parameter settings.
+• The input, output, and other parameter settings.

 • Any environment settings.

-• When the tool was run, when the tool finished running, and how long it took to run.
+• When the analysis was run, when the analysis finished running, and how long it took to run.

 • The amount of credits consumed.

-• Whether the tool completed successfully or failed.
+• Whether the analysis completed successfully or failed.

 Note:

-The status of a tool run is saved when you save a web map.
-If you last saved a web map and the tool is still running, you won't see an updated status the next time you open the map.
+The status of an analysis run is saved when you save a web map.
+If you last saved a web map and the analysis is still running, you won't see an updated status the next time you open the map.

 • Any information, warning, or error messages.